 Q: What is AWS Fargate?

 AWS Fargate is a serverless compute engine for containers that works with both Amazon Elastic Container Service (ECS) and Amazon Elastic Kubernetes Service (EKS).
-Fargate makes it easy for you to focus on building your applications.
-Fargate removes the need to provision and manage servers, lets you specify and pay for resources per application, and improves security through application isolation by design.
+AWS Fargate makes it easy to focus on building your applications.
+Fargate eliminates the need to provision and manage servers, lets you specify and pay for resources per application, and improves security through application isolation by design.

 Q: Why should I use AWS Fargate?

 AWS Fargate enables you to focus on your applications.
 You define your application content, networking, storage, and scaling requirements.
 There is no provisioning, patching, cluster capacity management, or infrastructure management required.

 Q: What use cases does AWS Fargate support?

 AWS Fargate supports all of the common container use cases including microservices architecture applications, batch processing, machine learning applications, and migrating on-premises applications to the cloud.

 Q: What is the pricing of AWS Fargate?